 McKnight Doctoral Fellowships

-Up to 50 Fellowships (renewable for up to five years) are granted each year to students pursuing a doctoral degree at one of 9 participating institutions in the State of Florida.
+Up to 50 Fellowships (renewable for up to five years) are granted each year to students pursuing doctoral degrees at one of 9 participating institutions in the State of Florida.
 Each Fellowship consists of $17,000 per year in tuition, fees, and stipend.

-Up to 50 Fellowships are awarded annually to study at one of the nine participating Florida universities.
+Up to 50 Fellowships are awarded annually to study at one of nine participating Florida universities.
 Each award provides annual tuition up to $5,000 (tuition above this amount is waived by the participating institution) for each of three academic years plus an annual stipend of $12,000.
 (An additional two years of support at this same level is provided by the participating institution.)
+The award also includes a comprehensive system of counseling and professional development support.

 Florida Agricultural and Mechanical University